jan-alexander/qac/README.md

 that your compiler has to be C++14 compatible (due to `std::make_unique`).

 ### On OS X using Homebrew
+The steps should be similar on linux.
+Make sure you have a compiler installed.

   1. `brew install boost cmake gflags glog`
   2. `git clone https://github.com/jan-alexander/qac.git ~/qac`
   3. `cd ~/qac`